 In addition to our named product candidates, we are actively engaged in a number of earlier stage discovery programs where we believe our Treg platform may provide therapeutic benefits.
-These discovery stage initiatives are focused on indications with pathological autoantibodies including myasthenia gravis, membranous nephropathy and neuromyelitis optica.
+These discovery stage initiatives are focused on indications with pathological autoantibodies, including, among others, myasthenia gravis and multiple sclerosis.
 For these and other indications, we plan to use our Treg platform to develop therapeutics that could be used in the treatment of these, and other diseases involving pathological autoantibodies.